- Meeting Booklet

 The Nursing Research Subcommittee meeting will be held on Wednesday, October 19, 1:00 - 2:45 pm CT.
 The meeting is open to Nurse Scientists interested in advancing collaborative research within the clinical trials network as principal and co-investigators and to Nurses interested in serving as Coordinators for studies involving unique or unfamiliar assessments and/or behavioral interventions.
 Additionally, we are seeking to increase the representation and involvement of Advanced Practice Nurses within SWOG serving as site investigators for DCP studies.
 If you are interested in attending (and are not on our email distribution list), please contact Jamie Myers, Chair, at jmyers@kumc.edu.

 Please join us for the TAKE ACTION Symposium presented by the SWOG Recruitment and Retention Committee on Wednesday, October 19, 4:30 - 6:30 pm CT.
 This interactive discussion will focus on the Hispanic/Latinx populations.
-Don’t miss this opportunity to hear from subject matter experts and learn of ways to increase diversity in clinical trials.
+Don’t miss this opportunity to hear from subject matter experts and learn of ways to increase representation in clinical trials.
 Topics include: 1) understanding Hispanic/Latinx population 2) cancer misinformation 3) cancer health disparities, and 4) best practices for enrolling patients on to clinical trials.

 Continuing education credit will be available.